bobaguardian/battlefit/README.md

 # BattleFit

 BattleFit is a gamified workout tracker to motivate people to stay fit.
-Users to create custom exercises, keep logs of the exercises they've done and use these exercises to battle monsters with or without friends.
+Users to create custom exercises, keep logs of the exercises they've done and use these exercises to battle and collect monsters.
 This application is inspired by Habitica, WorkIt, and Pokemon.

 [See the site live here!](https://the-battle-fit.herokuapp.com/)